jakobzhao/geog4572/wk03/wk03_1_lec05/readme.md

 ├─LICENSE
 ```

-After downloading the files to an appropriate place, you will need to setup a web server.
+After downloading the files to an appropriate working place, you will need to setup a web server.
 To do that, you can use the **Webstorm** or a python server by executing the following codes under the working directory:

 ```powershell
 $python -m SimpleHTTPServer
 ```

-## 2\.
-HTML template
+###  3.2 HTML template

 Above all, we will create an html page and include the necessary libraries.
 As shown, within the `body` div, we place two div elements - one for anchoring the virtual globe container and one for anchoring the legend.
 In addition, the style sheet locates at `css/style.css`.
-In order to make the application more light-weight, we use external links to include cesium libraries from [http://cesiumjs.org/releases/1.31/Build/Cesium/Cesium.js](http://cesiumjs.org/releases/1.31/Build/Cesium/Cesium.js) and [http://cesiumjs.org/releases/1.31/Build/Cesium/Widgets/widgets.css](http://cesiumjs.org/releases/1.31/Build/Cesium/Widgets/widgets.css).
+In order to make the local directory of the application more light-weight, we use external links to include cesium libraries from [http://cesiumjs.org/releases/1.31/Build/Cesium/Cesium.js](http://cesiumjs.org/releases/1.31/Build/Cesium/Cesium.js) and [http://cesiumjs.org/releases/1.31/Build/Cesium/Widgets/widgets.css](http://cesiumjs.org/releases/1.31/Build/Cesium/Widgets/widgets.css).

 ```html
 <!DOCTYPE html>